UMich-MAVRIC/SpotReport/README.md

 Dataset and software for the paper "..."
 (Ali, A., Banerjee, R., Jo, W., Robert, L.P. & Tilbury, D.M.
 2023).
 DOI: https://doi.org/...

+## Abstract
+Please add a concept image of the spoty report.

 ## Software